bendickman/mediator/README.md

 This layer defines interfaces that are implemented by outside layers.
 For example, if the application need to access a notification service, a new interface would be added to application and an implementation would be created within infrastructure.

+### Mediator.Domain

+This layer is a simple class library that contains all entities, enums, exceptions, interfaces, types and logic specific to the domain layer.

 ## Technologies

 * [.NET 6](https://docs.microsoft.com/en-us/aspnet/core/introduction-to-aspnet-core?view=aspnetcore-6.0)